kenny-leong/kenny-leong/README.md

 🎓 I'm Kenny, a Full-stack Software Engineer (App Academy & New York University)

-🔎 I am looking for a software engineering team that is enthusiastic and will provide me with challenging projects that I can learn and grow from.
+🔎 I am looking for a software engineering team that is enthusiastic and will provide me with challenging projects that I can grow from.

 ⚡ My professional background includes working as a web developer and founding a successful tech marketing company.